Anyone who works with oversized documents regularly knows that converting them into digital files can be a painful but necessary process.

-At SecureScan, your documents are converted into high-resolution digital images at 300dpi ( dots per inch).
+Documents converted into high-resolution digital images are typically scanned in at 300dpi ( dots per inch).
 That means that for every inch of your document, a printer would output 300 small dots.
 These files offer significantly better image clarity at the expense of greater storage requirements.
 That said, due to steady technological improvements and decreased hard drive storage costs, digital storage is much more affordable long term than physical storage.

 If you want to digitize blueprints or architectural drawings, your best bet is to hire a scanning company with large format scanning capabilities to handle the task.
 Typically, office supply stores that offer consumer-grade scanning and copying services lack the proper equipment required to handle documents outside of the standard ANSI A-D formats.

 If you are ready to scan and convert your large format documents, contact us to get some free guidance and a quote for services.
 We regularly provide large format scanning services for engineering firms, architects, electrical engineers, and any other business that requires specialty scanning services.